 - Make sure you are the correct level.
 To check, click on the enemy and view their level near their portrait.
 There are sometimes high-level enemies hidden on low-level planets.
 If you’re doing the main storyline, you should usually be the correct level or higher for the story enemies, but if you aren’t, go complete some other nearby quests, lower level heroics, or Flashpoints first to catch up.
 If you are too low a level, you may not even be able to hit high-level enemies and constantly get the ‘Miss’ flytext, much less survive the damage they dish out!

 - Upgrade your gear.
+Especially in the most recent expansion, at all levels, your gear being up to date can be quite important.
 You can buy upgrades for your gear every five levels or so on the Fleet in the Supplies section.
 You will want to buy a full modifiable set of gear, offhand and mainhand weapon from the Adaptive Vendor, then set a modification in every empty slot of that Adaptive gear.
 At the time of making this, there are modifications available for sale at level 10, 14, 18, 22, 26, 30, 34, 38, 42, 48, 52, 56, 60, 65, and 70 if you need them.
-If you haven’t modified your gear before, I’ve got videos called How to Upgrade Your Gear for low levels, and How to Gear Up at Level 75 for endgame.
+More info about low level gear.
+At level 80, there’s whole gearing system in place to help you gear up – at a minimum, make sure you have a piece of level 80 gear in every slot.
+Level 80 Gear Guide If you do already have your basic level 80 green gear set, you can work on getting your Legendary Implants, Tactical, and blue gear.

 - Upgrade your companion.
 Your companion’s influence level directly affects how strong they are, and they can reach up to level 50 influence.
 There are many ways to raise their influence.
 The first is through certain cutscenes, where you make decisions that they like.
 The second is through companion gifts, which can be bought from other players on the GTN, earned through Diplomacy, Investigation, Treasure Hunting or Underworld Trading, or by buying them from Companion Gifts Vendor in the Galactic Trade Market section of the fleet or powerful expensive companion gifts from the Odessan cantina.
 Companions only respond well to certain types of gifts, so make sure to check a companion gift guide first.
 The final way is through a Compendium – a compendium item automatically levels your companion to influence level 50.
 You can either get one in the Strongholds section for the fleet for 3 Dark Projects plus 4.25 million credits, or buy them from the Cartel Market.
 Your companions’ gear is purely for looks, it does not affect them in combat.
 You don’t need to upgrade your companion all the way to 50, you can start by just getting them up to 20 to 30.